 - Cirrhosis: Scarring of the whole liver that makes it shrunken and hard.
-Cirrhosis is the result of something (like alcohol or a virus) that damages the liver for a long time.
+Cirrhosis is the result of something (like alcohol, a virus, or fat) that damages the liver for a long time.

 - Creatinine: Blood test that measures how well your kidneys are working.
 It can be high when you are taking a dose of diuretics (water pills) that is too high or when your liver is very, very sick.